knarfrank/goTextEditor/README.md

 # goTextEditor
-Text editor written in golang
+Text editor written in golang using gxui